React Native Application Integration¶

 Choose the application integration method:

-- Local Environment Deployment: Receives RUM data after meeting the prerequisites.
+- Local environment deployment: Receives RUM data after meeting the prerequisites.

 Installation¶

-Source Code Repository: https://github.com/GuanceCloud/datakit-react-native
+Source Code Address: https://github.com/TrueWatchTech/datakit-react-native

 In your project directory, run the following command in the terminal: